Taking Cymbalta can potentially cause changes in a person’s body weight. Cymbalta is the brand name of an antidepressant medication called duloxetine.

 Most related research suggests that Cymbalta can affect a person’s weight, but only modestly.
-When people do experience weight changes, they are more likely to lose weight, rather than gain it, while taking Cymbalta short-term.

 It is possible to gain or lose weight while taking other antidepressant drugs.
 Antidepressants that may lead to weight gain in some people include:

-Researchlinks the atypical antidepressant mirtazapine to weight gain.
+Expertshave found evidence linking the atypical antidepressant mirtazapine to weight gain.

 According to a

-People should also keep in mind that antidepressants may not be directly responsible for weight gain.
+It is worth remembering that antidepressants may not be directly responsible for weight gain.
 Individuals may be gaining weight for other reasons, such as:

 - an increase in appetite due to an improved mood